J.D. Quinn, Manager of Pastoral Ministries

 Joe O’Brien was raised a Catholic.
-But at the age of nineteen, he broke with tradition and began a twenty-four year search for a church that taught the Bible, the whole Bible.
-During this twenty-four year search through many churches, Joe also studied and practiced transcendental meditation, astrology, numerology, palm reading, biorhythms and the use of the Ouija board.
-Later he was introduced to the Seventh-day Adventist Church and set out to disprove their doctrine as well.
+But at the age of nineteen, he broke with tradition and began a twenty-two year search for a church that taught the Bible, the whole Bible.
+When he was introduced to the Seventh-day Adventist Church he set out to disprove their doctrine.
 In his quest for truth he was astonished to find how the Holy Spirit had blessed this church.
 The Seventh-day Adventist Church provided answers to questions no other church could answer.
 Today he shares these Bible truths with all who are willing to listen.
-The O’Brien family is a blessing to their local Seventh-day Adventist church where Joe is an Elder, his wife Nancy is the Christian school Principal and his daughter Kalie leads out in music and worship.
-Joe O’Brien came to 3ABN in 1999 and has been a God-send to the pastoral staff.
+Joe’s wife, Nancy, works for 3ABN’s Planned Giving and Trust Services Department and their daughter, Kalie and husband Andrew Saunders are finishing their Master’s Degrees in Global Development Administration from Andrews University.
+Joe and his family came to 3ABN in 1999.

 Pastor Hal Steenson